ufidon/eth/labs/lab04/README.md

 In WebGoat, complete the following lessons:

 1. Introduction
-   1. WebGoat
+   1. WebGoat (No question, green tick only)
-   2. WebWolf
+   2. WebWolf (2 questions, and green tick)
 2. General
-   1. HTTP basics
+   1. HTTP basics (2 questions, and green tick)
-   2. HTTP proxies
+   2. HTTP proxies (1 question, and green tick)
-   3. Developer tools
+   3. Developer tools (2 questions, and green tick)
-   4. CIA triad
+   4. CIA triad (1 question, and green tick)
 3. (A3) Injection
-   1. SQL Injection (intro)
+   1. SQL Injection (intro) (9 questions, and green tick)

-   2. Cross Site Scripting
+**Note**: take screenshots of
+- the successful solution of each question
+- the green tick of each lesson on the left panel

 # Reference